itswadesh/anne-docs2/docs/admin-manual.md

 #### Regional Settings

-Store Regional setting responsible for store country, currency, weight and size.
+Store Regional setting responsible for store country, currency, weight, and size.
-When customer visit storefront, they will data in this format.
-These content will also use at order place time and shiping time.
+When customers visit the storefront, they will see content according to settings.
+These settings will also use at order placement time and shipping time.

 ![Image](./anne/store-regional.png)

 #### Tracking and Analytics

-In this section admin can enable or diable banner for gdpr cookie consent.
+In this section, the admin can enable or disable the banner for gdpr cookie consent.

 ![Image](./anne/store-gdpr.png)